App and account authentication¶

 }

-After receiving a valid access code, your application will need to send the ProtoOAApplicationAuthReq
+After receiving a valid access code, your application will need to send the ProtoOAApplicationAuthReq, ProtoOAGetAccountListByAccessTokenReq and ProtoOAAccountAuthReq messages.
+This can be done as follows.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 | |

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 | |

-After an access token expires, you will have to renew it using the refreshToken
+After an access token expires, you will have to renew it using the refreshToken you received earlier.
+You can perform this action via two different methods.

-Sending an HTTP Request¶
+Send an HTTP request¶

 To attain a new access token (and, subsequently, a new refresh token), you can perform the same HTTP request covered above.
-As shown in the below example, you would have to set the grant_type
+As shown in the below example, you would have to set the grant_type query parameter to refresh_token.

 curl -X POST 'https://openapi.ctrader.com/apps/token?grant_type=refresh_token&refresh_token=asdXCVCVAS_218kjashf_asdasd2ASD_223x&client_id=5430012&client_secret=012sds23dlkjQsd' -H 'Accept: application/json' -H 'Content-Type: application/json'

-keys.
+You will receive a response containing the new values of the accessToken and refreshToken keys.
 You can safely use these new values while the old values of the same keys are automatically invalidated.

-Sending a Protobuf Message¶
+Send a Protobuf message¶

-Alternatively, you can send the ProtoOARefreshTokenReq
+Alternatively, you can send the ProtoOARefreshTokenReq and receive the ProtoOARefreshTokenRes message containing new valid tokens.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 | |

-1 |
+1 | |

-Using the Playground¶
+Use the Playground¶

-The playground provides a quick means for attaining an access token for your own cTID, allowing you to quickly and easily develop and test your app before distributing it among its target audience.
+The Playground provides a quick means for attaining an access token for your own cTID, allowing you to quickly and easily develop and test your app before distributing it among its target audience.

-To access the playground, go to the 'Applications' page and click on the 'Playground' button.
-In the newly appeared window, select the scope of the application and press the 'Get Token' button.
+To access the Playground, go to the Applications page and select the Playground button.
+In the newly appeared window, select the scope of the application and click the Get token button.

-Afterward, you should see the following page.
+Afterwards, you should see the following page.

 You can use the access token and the refresh token for sending messages to the API while authenticated under your own cTID.